patofoto/Demon_Klipper_Essentials_Unified/README.md

 These macros have been developed for use on almost anything from Voron printers to an Ender3, & anything else in between!
 They will check what sort of machine you have & try to adapt themselves to it automatically!

-So for example if you hit `GANTRY_LEVEL` on a COREXY printer you'll get a `QUAD_GANTRY_LEVEL`, but if you do the same on a bed slinger you'll get a `Z_TILT_ADJUST` - IF your printer has that feature enabled!
+So for example if you hit `GANTRY_LEVEL` on a COREXY printer you'll get a `QUAD_GANTRY_LEVEL`, but if you do the same on a bed slinger you'll get a `Z_TILT_ADJUST` - if your printer has that feature enabled!
+Plus now once the new variable `use_manual_levelling` is enabled that same macro button wil provide you `bed_screws` or `screws_tilt_calculate` functions & bypass any auto levelling calls!
 Same macro button but different function!
 Also there is a built in smart park, where the printer knows if you have a probe based Z endstop or a switch & will adjust the parking height during macro events to suit your system!
 Further hardware options are manually selectable in the user settings file.

 Checks & Error Handling.
 This is a big problem for many users, you get an error in klipper but its written in "code" so you cant tell what it means!
 Here I have tried to explain all errors that occur while running the macros clearly.
 Sadly I cant help the "encoded" system ones!
 They'll still be hard to read!